|

 mostly focused on natural stone countertops and flooring, it's very

-informative and certainly applicable to natural stone sinks as well.
+informative and certainly applicable to natural stone sinks and tubs as well.

 the link below to view the video online at the Marble Institute's site,